twadelij/CryptoJackal/README.md

 ## Security Considerations

-- Never share your private keys
+- **Zero Private Key Storage**: All transaction signing is delegated to MetaMask
+- **No Private Keys in Code or Config**: The system is designed to never require or store private keys
-- Use environment variables for sensitive data
+- **Environment Variables**: Use environment variables for node URLs and other sensitive data
-- Regularly audit dependencies
+- **Regular Dependency Audits**: All dependencies are regularly audited for security vulnerabilities
-- Test thoroughly on testnet before mainnet deployment
+- **Testnet First**: Always test thoroughly on testnet before mainnet deployment

 ## Testing